 "I post about lifestyle" is not a niche.
 "I teach busy professionals how to cook healthy meals in under 15 minutes" is a niche.

-I spent three months posting "general content" before realizing the algorithm had no idea who to show my videos to.
+Plenty of creators spend months posting "general content" before realizing the algorithm has no idea who to show their videos to.
 Generic content gets shown to random people, and random people don't engage.

 How to find your niche: